-What Can I Expect In Detox?
+What Can I Expect in Detox?

 From the moment you enter into our detox facility here in Nashville, your safety and comfort are our top priority.
 You have made a brave decision to break this vicious cycle, and we respect that.
 We also respect that you are going to be nervous, and hesitant to begin this process.
 Based on your medical history, present physical and emotional condition, and the substances you have been using, we will create a comprehensive treatment plan for your time in detox.
 You will be given a bed, a safe place to rest and recover, under the watchful eye of our medical team.
 Basic checking of vital signs and overall health will be consistent, and thorough.
-Medications will be given for your comfort, and monitored accordingly.
-More aggressive forms of medication, like suboxone or methadone will be assessed as a course of action, and administered with the same care and consideration.
+Medications will be given for your comfort and monitored accordingly.
+More aggressive forms of medication, like Suboxone, will be assessed as a course of action and administered with the same care and consideration.
 We have a team of mental health specialists who are available to provide coaching and support.

 More About Detox

 Much of what holds people back in this process is their inability to see that they can be successful, and a fundamental lack of belief in themselves.
 The therapists will provide some tools in which a patient can use to improve their self talk, and coping skills.
 We have access to trained specialists in the area of nutrition, many people suffering with substance abuse have not been taking care of themselves, and can be severely underweight, overweight or even malnourished, this team will help to provide your body with the food and nourishment it needs.
 It is our goal to look at your care holistically, we take every opportunity to provide you with care and mitigate your suffering.
 Movement and exercise is also important, to get you on your feet, moving around and using your body, is a great shift in the right direction.
 It is our hope through all of these treatments and tools we have at our disposal, here in Nashville, that we seek to make your detox experience a safe and effective one.

 The Drug Detox Process